-In Year 4 the children are expected to complete prep and the details of this expectation are provided by the Year 4 teachers at the beginning of the year.
+In Year 5 the children are expected to complete prep and the details of this expectation are provided by the Year 5 teachers at the beginning of the year.

-Please find below our proposed calendar for reporting to parents at the Preparatory School for Year 4.
+Please find below our calendar for reporting to parents at the Preparatory School for Year 5.

-Michaelmas Term Lent Term Summer Term First half of term Half Term End of Term End of Term End of Term Year 4 Informal parents information evening Grades in Core Subjects with settling in Pastoral Comments Formal Parent Evening and grades Grades in all subjects and reports in core subjects.
+Michaelmas Term Lent Term Summer Term First half of term Half Term End of Term End of Term End of Term Year 5 Informal parents information evening Grades in Core Subjects with settling in Pastoral Comments Formal Parent Evening and grades Grades in all subjects and reports in core subjects.
 (Including House, Games, Music and Tutor Comments) End of Year Full Written Report with grades

+ENGLISH

-ENGLISH Head of Department: Mrs S Swallow
+Head of Department: Mrs S Swallow

 The aims of the English Department are to develop the following: oral skills so that the pupils are confident participants and responsive listeners; fluency in a range of reading, both fiction and non-fiction; an enjoyment of literature - novels, plays, short stories and poetry; ability to use the School Library and Information Technology facilities selectively to retrieve information through research; the ability to produce a range of types of writing, appropriate to purpose and audience.
 The teaching of language skills - handwriting, grammar, spelling and punctuation - is an integral part of the curriculum but taught as a means to communication not in isolation.
-Crucial to our aims is a coherent purpose and method which ensures continuity between years and Key Stages and keeps the teachers clear about their role in the process of progression, and hence in their ability to communicate a series of basic skills and strategies to the children in a way that makes the pupils enthusiastic learners.
+Crucial to our aims is a coherent purpose and method which ensures continuity between years and Key Stages and keeps the teachers clear about their role in the process of progression, and in their ability to communicate a series of basic skills and strategies to the children in a way that makes the pupils enthusiastic learners.

-Pupils in Year 4 have their English lessons with a class teacher.
+Pupils in Year 5 have most of their lessons with their class teacher.

-During the week, around seven lessons will be devoted to English; classes will cover reading, written comprehension skills, writing, language skills (handwriting, spelling, grammar and punctuation), speaking and listening, and vocabulary development.
+During the week, around seven lessons will be devoted to English, continuing the skills developed in Year 4.
+Classes will cover reading, comprehension skills, writing, language skills (handwriting, spelling, grammar and punctuation), speaking and listening, and vocabulary development.
 A wide range of writing and comprehension is included under the broad headings of Fiction, Poetry and Non-Fiction.
 Pupils are encouraged to do personal reading every night and will cover several class readers throughout the year.